joniles/mpxj/mkdocs/docs/howto-use-external-projects.md

   MPXJ will generate one for you, but this will contain none of the attributes you would find if you read the MPP file using MPXJ.
 * MSPDI files do not contain any references to resource pools.

+> Note that although Microsoft Project will write external predecessor
+> information to an MSPDI file, it will fail to load these correctly when
+> the MSPDI file is reopened.